emgaurav/jira-cli-browser/README.md

 - Enumerate all projects available to the user.
 - Display all issues in a specified project.
 - List all user-accessible filters and associated issues.
+- List all confluence spaces
+- Navigate and download all confluence documents

 ## Quick Start
 1. Clone the repository.